Rory Charles is a Wunambal Gaambera, Nyikina, Balangarra boy who was born in Kununurra and grew up in Derby and Kalambaru.

-In 2016 Rory was successful in receiving a MADALAH Scholarship and started his MADALAH journey at his preferred school Trinity College.
+In 2016 Rory was successful in receiving a MADALAH Scholarship and started his secondary journey at Trinity College.

 While Rory boasts an impressive art portfolio, you could say that his basketball achievements are just as great.
 Early this year Rory was selected in the U18 Country Men’s Team, the team would have competed at the 2020 U18 Australian Junior Championships in Ballarat, Victoria from Wed 15th April to Sat 25th April.